Quantitative Halmos-Savage theorems and robust large financial markets: Introduction

-The main tool which we develop for these two fundamental theorems is a quantitative version (and its dual counterpart) of the Halmos-Savage Theorem for a convex set of probability measures $\cP$.
+The main tool which we develop to prove the two fundamental theorems is a quantitative version (and its dual counterpart) of the Halmos-Savage Theorem for a convex set of probability measures $\cP$.
 The well-known theorem of Halmos and Savage proves the following: if $\mathcal{Q}$ is a set of probability measures on $(\Omega,\mathcal{F})$, which is closed under countable convex combinations and which is dominated by some probability measure $P$, such that for each measurable $A$ with $P(A)>0$ there exists $Q\in\mathcal{Q} $ with $Q(A)>0$, then there exists $Q\in \mathcal{Q}$ with full support, i.e., $Q\sim P$, see \cite{HS:49}.
 In \cite{KS:96b} a quantitative and a dual quantitative version of this result was developed and applied to large financial markets.
-Here, we will further generalize these quantitative versions of \cite{KS:96b} by replacing the fixed measure $P$ by a convex set of probability measures $\mathcal{P}$ and assume that $\mathcal{Q}\lll\mathcal{P}$ which is a natural extension, meaning that the set $\mathcal{P}$ ``dominates'' the set $\mathcal{Q}$ in the sense of Definition \ref{lll}.
-We additionally need that $\mathcal{P}$-quasi-surely bounded random variables (denoted by $\mathbb{L}^{\infty}$) are isomporphic to the dual space of all finite signed measures that are absolutely continuous with respect to at least one $P \in \mathcal{P}$.
-This allows us to get a robust analog of the classical $L^1$-$L^{\infty}$ duality and enables us to apply our theorems to \emph{robust} large financial markets.
+Here, we will further generalize these quantitative versions of \cite{KS:96b} by replacing the fixed measure $P$ by a convex set of potentially non-dominated probability measures $\mathcal{P}$ and assume that $\mathcal{Q}\lll\mathcal{P}$ which is a natural extension, meaning that the set $\mathcal{P}$ ``dominates'' the set $\mathcal{Q}$ in the sense of Definition \ref{lll}.
+We additionally need that $\mathcal{P}$-quasi-surely bounded random variables (denoted by $\mathbb{L}^{\infty}$) are isomorphic to the dual space of all finite signed measures that are absolutely continuous with respect to at least one $P \in \mathcal{P}$.
+This allows us to get a robust analogue of the classical $L^1$-$L^{\infty}$ duality and enables us to apply our theorems to \emph{robust} large financial markets.
 We give precise formulations of these results in Section \ref{secHS}.
-The existing versions of \cite{KS:96b} in the non-robust setting are recovered as a special case by letting $\cP=\{P\}$.
+The existing versions of \cite{KS:96b} in the non-robust setting are recovered from the special case $\cP=\{P\}$.
 The key step for the proofs is to find an appropriate topological setting with a dual pair of normed spaces.
 With some additional effort, Sion's Minimax theorem can be applied, which then leads to Theorem~\ref{HS} and Theorem~\ref{dualHS}.